singhaniasnigdha/Interactive-Lab-Hub/Lab 4/README.md

 <p align="center"><img src="https://github.com/singhaniasnigdha/Interactive-Lab-Hub/blob/Spring2021/Lab%204/imgs/cap_sensor.png" height="240" /></p>

 The capacitive sensor board is connected to the raspberry pi using the qwiic connectors.
 Then alligator clips are used to attach small strips of conductive sheet to 2 nodes (in our case 8 and 10.)
-In the image above, the yellow clip represents the 'dit' (morse sound for dot) and the black clip is the 'dah' (morse for dash).
+In the image above, the yellow clip represents the `dit` (morse sound for dot) and the black clip is the `dah` (morse for dash).
 The code is available at `cap_morse.py`.

 <p align="center"><img src="https://github.com/singhaniasnigdha/Interactive-Lab-Hub/blob/Spring2021/Lab%204/imgs/cap_morse.gif" height="420" /></p>